2026 Olympics men's hockey odds, futures picks: Predictions from expert on 26-12 NHL roll

-2026 Winter Olympics men's hockey odds, predictions: Futures picks from expert on 26-12 roll
+2026 Winter Olympics men's hockey odds, medal predictions: Futures picks from expert on 26-12 roll

 Matt Severance reveals his best bets for men's hockey at the 2026 Winter Olympics from Milano Cortina, Italy